microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 One way to think about this is that each value stored into the `SharedMap` is the smallest simultaneously editable piece of data.
 Any time you want users to be able to simultaneously edit individual pieces of an object, you should store those properties in separate keys.

-### Storing shared objects
+## Storing shared objects

 One of the powerful features of DDSes is that they are nestable.
 A DDS can be stored in another DDS allowing you to dynamically set up your data hierarchy as best fits your application needs.

 When storing a DDS within another DDS, you must store its [handle]({{< relref "data-modeling.md#using-handles-to-store-and-retrieve-fluid-objects" >}}), not the DDS itself.
-Similarly, when retrieving DDSes nested within other DDSes, you need to first get the object’s handle then get the object from the handle.
+Similarly, when retrieving DDSes nested within other DDSes, you need to first get the object’s handle and then get the object from the handle.
 This reference based approach allows the Fluid Framework to virtualize the data underneath, only loading objects when they are requested.

 That’s all you need to know about handles in order to use DDSes effectively.
 If you want to learn more about handles, see [Fluid handles]({{< relref "handles.md" >}}).